 - Enablement Grants of up to £25K to help progress energy systems projects, renewable energy projects, investigation of shared ownership or maximising the impact of community benefit.
 You can apply for an Enablement Grant at any time throughout the year, you don’t have to wait for a funding panel meeting.

 The closing date for applications to this funding round is 19 November 2018.
-Details of further funding rounds are available here.
+Details of further funding rounds are available on our funding webpage.

 How do I apply?